How to Apply for a US Student VisaTweet

 And in case you forgot, you’re working with a firm deadline: you have to leave enough time to get your visa before the beginning of your school term.

-But there’s no need to rush your application.
-The US State Department can only issue your student visa 120 days before you register at your school, so you won’t be receiving your visa any earlier than that.
+But there’s no need to rush your application too much.
+The US State Department can only issue your student visa 120 days (about four months) before you register at your school, so you won’t be receiving your visa any earlier than that.

 Not Planning Out Your Visit